Study Abroad Summer Program

-As an undergraduate student, you will receive 6 credit hours (CS 400 and CS 493).
+As an undergraduate student, you will receive 6 credit hours (CMST 442 Organizational Communication Processes Dr. Haas and CMST 491 Intercultural Communication Dr. Miller).
 As a Communication Studies major, these classes will fulfill the requirements of two 400-level electives.
-Participants will enjoy a deeper understanding of the similarities and differences in communication between the U.S. and Western Europe as well as the relationship between culture and communication.
+Participants will enjoy a deeper understanding of the similarities and differences in communication between the U.S. and Ireland as well as the relationship between culture and communication.
 Participation in the program is also an excellent resume-builder – both academic and professional.

 Studying or interning abroad experience for a CCI student means:

 - Understanding the field of communications from an international perspective

 - Fulfilling major, minor and general education requirements

 Participate in Field Study/Internship and Experiential Learning Opportunities

 - Participate in an internship to further immerse yourself in the culture and community of your study abroad program.